A voice reminder for dementia

 RemindMeVoice removes that barrier entirely.
 There's nothing to read.
 Just press a button and hear what matters today — a calm, friendly voice reads out the time, the day, any plans, and helpful prompts.

-Family members manage the schedule remotely — no need to be there in person to update reminders.
+Family members manage the calendar remotely — no need to be there in person to update reminders.
 It's designed for calm, everyday support at home.

 Who's behind this?